anwarishak/universal-vagrant/README.md

 universal-vagrant
 =================

-Vagrant provisioning scripts to set up development environments.
+universal-vagrant makes it easy to get going with Vagrant.

-You will need Vagrant and VirtualBox up and running first.
+You will need the latest versions of Vagrant and VirtualBox up and running first.

-Currently, universal-vagrant uses the precise32 box (Ubuntu 12.04 LTS) and sets up Apache 2, MySQL and PHP5.
-But this project can be extended to use any box and provision any software/platform you want in the box.
+universal-vagrant uses the precise32 box (Ubuntu 12.04 LTS) and sets up Apache 2, MySQL and PHP5.
+But this project can be extended to use any box and provision any software/platform as required.

-1. Clone project outside of your webroot; e.g. into "/var/www/universal-vagrant" or "C:/development/universal-vagrant"
+1. Download the latest release of universal-vagrant into a folder outside of your web root.
+E.g. into "/var/www/universal-vagrant" or "C:/development/universal-vagrant".
-2. Run "vagrant init" from within your webroot; e.g. inside "var/www/myproject.com" or "C:/development/myproject.com"
-3. Copy /uiversal-vagrant/Vagrantfile to /myproject.com/Vagrantfile (replace the file created by Vagrant init)
-4. Amend value of /myproject.com/Vagrantfile > PATH\_TO\_UNIVERSAL_VAGRANT to suit your system; e.g. "/var/www/universal-vagrant/" (Remember to add a trailing slash)
+2. Copy "Vagrantfile-sample" into your web root and rename it to "Vagrantfile".
+3. Open the Vagrantfile in your web root in a text editor and change some details (instructions of what to change are commented in the file).
+E.g. path to universal-vagrant, any folder permission changes required.
-5. Run "vagrant up"
+4. Run "vagrant up".

 You should end up with a working LAMP box.